mlindegarde/misc--2025-draft/README.md

 ## GenAI Instructions
 When doing any sort of analysis, always follow these general rules:
+1. Any analysis should be done from a dynasty perspective:  Not a redraft league perspective.
+Rookies have a much higher priority in the rookie draft.
-1. `2025-my-active-roster.csv` should be used to learn about my current team roster.
+2. `2025-my-active-roster.csv` should be used to learn about my current team roster.
-2. `2025-fantasy-pros-rookie-rankings.csv` should always be used to determine the most probable draft position for each player in the LFFL draft.
+3. `2025-fantasy-pros-rookie-rankings.csv` should always be used to determine the most probable draft position for each player in the LFFL draft.
 For example, Ashton Jeanty and Omarion Hamption are listed as the top two picks.
 It is not likely they will still be present when it is my turn to pick.
+4. Also look at `2025-available-2025-05-23-all.csv` to determine at one place in the rookie draft a player might get selected.
-3. Use `2025-mel-kiper -1st-round.csv`, `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `2025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to determine how actual draft position might rise or fall from the order provided in `2025-fantasy-pros-rookie-rankings.csv` by aggregating the data and taking into consideration the delta between the aggregated data and the suggest ranking in `2025-fantasy-pros-rookie-rankings.csv`.
+5. Use `2025-mel-kiper -1st-round.csv`, `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `2025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to determine how actual draft position might rise or fall from the order provided in `2025-fantasy-pros-rookie-rankings.csv` by aggregating the data and taking into consideration the delta between the aggregated data and the suggest ranking in `2025-fantasy-pros-rookie-rankings.csv`.
-4. Use the notes column from `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to understand the reasoning behind the pick.
+6. Use the notes column from `2025-nfl-dot-com-1st-round.csv`, `2025-pff-1st-round.csv`, `025-fantasy-pros-1st-round-with-trades.csv`, and `2025-pff-7-rounds.csv` to understand the reasoning behind the pick.
 This information should be strongly considered when identifying the potential fantasy impact a player might have.
-5. Use `2025-pff-7-rounds.csv` when looking for picks beyond the first round.
+7. Use `2025-pff-7-rounds.csv` when looking for picks beyond the first round.
-6. Use `2025-available-2025-05-23-all.csv` to see how any rookie suggestion compares to the available veterans
+8. Use `2025-available-2025-05-23-all.csv` to see how any rookie suggestion compares to the available veterans
-7. Reference the `Glossary` section below to identify unknown terms
+9. Reference the `Glossary` section below to identify unknown terms
-8. Use the `Positions` section below to understand the role each position plays in fantasy football
+10. Use the `Positions` section below to understand the role each position plays in fantasy football
-9. Refer to the `League Format` section to better understand the league rules that will impact draft value of each player.
+11. Refer to the `League Format` section to better understand the league rules that will impact draft value of each player.
-10. Use the `LFFL Draft Format` section to understand how the draft works and what picks I have for the 2025 draft.
+12. Use the `LFFL Draft Format` section to understand how the draft works and what picks I have for the 2025 draft.
-11. Use the `My Draft Preferences` section to understand how I evaluate picks and take this heavily into considerations when deciding who I should take
+13. Use the `My Draft Preferences` section to understand how I evaluate picks and take this heavily into considerations when deciding who I should take

 ## Glossary
 * Sleeper - A "sleeper" is a player that is picked later in the draft that is likely to outperform players picked before them.